nij-patel/roomiez/README.md

 **Available at: [roomiez.app](https://roomiez.app)**

-Roomiez is a web application designed to simplify the roommate experience through intuitive digital tools for house management.
-Developed for TartanHacks 2025, where it won the Best Non-AI Prize.
-Made some changes to clean up the backend, frontend, and now available for use at the link above! (for free!)
+Roomiez is a web application designed to simplify the roommate experience through various features that my roommates and I wished we had in college.
+Originally developed during TartanHacks 2025, where it won the Best Non-AI Prize.
+Made some changes to clean up the code + polish the features (it was pretty messy) and is now available for use at the link above! (for free!)

-## About

-Made initially by 4 college roommates and best friends that kinda sucked at being roommates.
-Added a bunch of features that we thought would be super useful for us.
-We all graduated college so we aren't roommates anymore, but hopefully someone else can find some use for this!

 ## Features